katholt/srst2/README.md

 Running lots of jobs and compiling results
 ====

-Run against multiple read sets: submitting 1 job per readset to SLURM queueing system
+Run against multiple read sets: submitting 1 job per readset to SLURM queueing system.

+The results from all the separate runs can be compiled together using the above command.

 python slurm_srst2.py --script srst2.py
 	--output test